-Over the last few years, the weather in October in Sardinia has been particularly pleasant.
+Over the last few years, the Sardinia weather in October has been particularly pleasant.
 Perfect for a range of different holidays.

 If you are asking whether to go to Sardinia in October, here you can find all the answers you need.
 Read this “top-10” list, a useful guide about the many things to do during this period.